marcozullich/UEML-AIDA-24/README.md

 If you want to run the code locally, create a Python environment (we used Python 3.10 locally) and install the requirements using pip:
 `pip install -r requirements.txt`

+### Final project

+The instructions for the final project are present on [this file](./final_project.md).

+### Final lecture

+The code for the final lecture can be found on this repo: https://github.com/marcozullich/PyTorch_Gaussian_YOLOv3.